-Some users may encounter problems when they start screen sharing, which might be because of browser preferences or operating system (OS) preferences.
+Some users may encounter problems when they start screen sharing, because of browser preferences or operating system (OS) preferences.
 Here are some common issues with possible solutions for screen sharing.

 Scenario 1: Not able to find open application windows in Application Window.

 If you are not able to find all your open application windows in the 'Application Window' option when screen sharing, it may be due to one of the following reasons:

 The browser window you are using for your Airmeet Event is maximized.
 When a screen is maximized, only that current screen will be listed as an application window that can be shared (even if your other windows are open).

 Your Airmeet Event is on a different screen than the application window you'd like to share.
 If you have multiple screens or desktops set up, you must make sure the application windows you'd like to share are on the same screen or desktop as your event.